Common administration tasks are described in the following sections:

 Startup requires the

 INIT.ORA parameter file, which contains a list of specifications for the Oracle database.
-These generic, that is, platform independent parameters, are used to setup the instance.
+These generic, that is, platform independent parameters, are used to setup the instance and the database.
 Refer to Oracle Database Administrator's Guide and Oracle Database Reference for full descriptions of these parameters.

 You can choose to maintain initialization parameters in a binary server parameter file.
 A server parameter file is initially built from a traditional text initialization parameter file using the